 What’s the difference between multi-coated and fully multi-coated optics?

 Many binoculars have multi-coated objectives and oculars, but it’s also important that all internal air-to-glass surfaces are coated (fully coated) or multi-coated (fully multi-coated) as well.
+A binocular has between 10 to 20 air-to-glass surfaces on each side- so a loss of 5% per uncoated surface could result in a binocular that transmits less than half of the light that enters its objectives!
 Only the highest-quality binoculars are multi-coated on all glass-to-air surfaces (fully multi-coated).
-This costs considerably more to manufacture, but allows the highest level of light transmission.
+This costs considerably more to manufacture, but allows the highest level of light transmission (up to 95%).
 Note: All Oberwerk binoculars are fully multi-coated.

 What is “Exit Pupil Diameter”?